-Tables 1-1 and 1-2 outline the different rates of population change that have taken place in the Town of Johnstown and other municipalities within Rock County since the 1970 census.
-Interestingly, the Town of Johnstown experienced dramatically slower growth than Rock County, and most of the other municipalities within the County, from 1970 to 1980 and from 1980 to 1990 - in fact Johnstown was the third slowest growing municipality in the county from 1970 to 2000.
-Conversely, while the County's population rebounded from 1990 to 2000, the Town of Johnstown's population growth slowed dramatically.
+Tables 1-1 and 1-2 outline the different rates of population change that have taken place in the Town of La Prairie and other municipalities within Rock County since the 1970 census.
+Interestingly, the Town of La Prairie has experienced slow or negative growth, compared to most of the other municipalities within the County, from 1970 to 1980 and from 1980 to 1990 - in fact La Prairie was the second slowest growing municipality in the county from 1970 to 2000.
 As evidenced by these tables, the Town has in recent history been well behind both the county's and the state's population growth rate.
-Figure 1-1 (next page) analyzes the Town of Johnstown's growth from a slightly more local perspective by illustrating the Town's population changes from 1990 to 2005 respective to its neighboring municipalities.
+Figure 1-1 (next page) analyzes the Town of La Prairie's growth from a slightly more local perspective by illustrating the Town's population changes from 1990 to 2005 respective to its neighboring municipalities.